-Are you thinking about getting pregnant in the near future?
+Are you thinking about getting pregnant shortly?

 Severe obesity is a medical diagnosis that indicates that you have a body mass index (BMI) of 40 or greater.